Smart-IoT-Systems/FaaS4IoT/deployer/README.md

 ```console
 docker build . -t <your_name>:deployer
 ```
-5. From now, you can run the FaaS4IoT deployer using the following command:
+5. At this stage, you can run the FaaS4IoT deployer using the following command:
 ```console
 docker run -p 8080 <your_name>:deployer
 ```